10 Must-See Northland Attractions: Photo Locations in New Zealand

 From Paihia, you can take the short ferry across to Russell, the first capital of New Zealand and previously known as Kororareka.

-Here you have beaches to enjoy, a walk up to the flagstaff that was cut down by Hone Heke’s men and dark history at Christ Church, the oldest existing church in New Zealand.
+Here, you have beaches to enjoy, a walk up to the flagstaff that Hone Heke’s men cut down, and a dark history at Christ Church, the oldest existing church in New Zealand.

 Russell Northland attractions.